Tanish32/RewardToken/README.md

 2. Paste the contract codes.
 3. Compile both contracts using the Remix IDE.
 4. Deploy `ERC20Token` first, then `BusinessLogic`, providing the `ERC20Token`'s address as a constructor argument.
+5. Provied the contract address of `BusinessLogic` to `ERC20Token` for whitelisting `BusinessLogic` to transfer funds.

 ## Usage